DynamoDB

 • Use case includes unknown workloads, unpredictable application traffic etc

-• One can switch between both modes once every 24 hours.
+• One can switch between both provisioned and on-demand modes once every 24 hours.

 Internal Partitions